-D. A shipment may be carried via any intermediate stopping places that UPS deems appropriate.
-UPS may engage sub-contractors to perform services and contracts both on its own behalf and on behalf of its servants, agents and sub-contractors each of whom shall have the benefit of these terms.
+C. A shipment may be carried via any intermediate stopping places that UPS deems appropriate.
+UPS may engage sub-contractors to perform services and contracts both on its own behalf and on behalf of its servants, agents and sub- contractors each of whom shall have the benefit of these terms.

-E. In these terms, “Waybill” shall mean a single UPS waybill/consignment note or the entries recorded against the same date, address and service level on a pick-up record.
-All packages covered under a Waybill shall be considered a single shipment.
+D. In these terms, “Waybill” shall mean a single UPS waybill/consignment note or the entries recorded against the same date, address and service level on a pick-up record.
+All packages or pallets covered under a Waybill shall be considered a single shipment.

 2. Scope of Service

-Unless any special services are agreed, and subject to these terms, the service to be provided by UPS is limited to the collection, transportation, customs clearance where applicable, and delivery of the shipment.
-Shipments will be consolidated with those of other shippers for transport and UPS may not monitor the inbound and outbound movement of individual shipments at all handling centres.
+Unless any special services are agreed, and subject to these terms, the service to be provided by UPS is limited to the pickup, transportation, customs clearance where applicable, and delivery of the shipment.
+The shipper acknowledges that shipments will be consolidated with those of other shippers for transport and that UPS may not monitor the inbound and outbound movement of individual shipments at all handling centres.

 UPS is not a common carrier and reserves the right in its absolute discretion to refuse carriage to any shipment tendered to it for transportation.